-Any committee member who is not a Voting Member shall be given thirty (30) days, upon notification, to become a Voting Member of that Party or they are automatically recalled from office.

-A committee may appoint non-voting members, who report to and serve at the leisure of the committee, as consultants to facilitate or operate any part of their duties.

-Meetings of Executive Committees, or any subcommittees, by electronic means may be permitted, and outlined in Operating Rules.
+In the case of an emergency, where the regular notice requirements would extend beyond a deadline specified in this Constitution, State Law, or State Regulations, an emergency meeting may be called.
+All members must be notified by texting, voice telephone call, or voicemail of the timing and topic.
+The draft minutes shall be published within twelve (12) hours.

 If any Affiliate Party is unable to internally resolve a question of its rightful powers, duties, leadership, any and all questions under this Constitution or compliance with this Constitution, or legal obligations, the matter shall be submitted to the Chartering Party for resolution.
 Any dispute heard by a body other than the State Party Executive Committee may be appealed to the Chartering Party and/or the State Party Executive Committee, which decision shall be final.
-This section shall not govern disputes related to any primary election process for candidates for public office.

 Affiliation and Dissolution of Parties